 It is believed that John, b1883 was the eldest child of the second marriage.

-Michael Lane and Mary Madden had nine children of which six can be identified..
+Michael Lane and Mary Madden had nine children of which eight can be identified..

 We regret to announce the death of Mr. Patrick Lane, Jnr, which took place at his residence on Saturday morning.
 Deceased who was recently married was the son of Mr. Michael Lane, late County Rate Collector , with whose family the greatest sympathy is felt in their affliction.
 The funeral took place yesterday and was largely attended.